-This underground museum covers an area of about 7,850 square meters (2 acres).
+This underground Han Yang Ling Museum covers an area of about 7,850 square meters (2 acres).
 It has been modernized to exhibit ten outside pits surrounding the emperor's tomb but does not devalue the look of the mausoleum.
 To protect the culture relic, the pits are encased with toughened glass to create the similar environment as it was before.
 Suspended corridors made of glass make it more convenient for visitors to be able to take a closer look.
 Through the glass on the right, on the left or under foot, visitors can see pottery warriors, animals, chariots and horses, and the archaeologists excavating.
 A kind of imaging technique concerning with optical illusion has been applied in the museum.
 Through the illusive characters and scenes, the life of Liu Qi, the anecdote of Empress Wang and the archaeological discoveries in the mausoleum are presented.

-Mar.
-1 - Nov.
-30: 08:30-18:30 (tickets available from 08:30 to 17:00);
+Mar. - Nov. : 08:30-18:30 (tickets available from 08:30 to 17:00);

 .
 Shaanxi is a province rich with cultural relics.
 As of the end of 2011, the province had unearthed 23, 453 ancient ruins, 14, 367 ancient mausoleums, and 6,702 ancient buildings.
 In recent years, the Cultural Relics Department of Shaanxi has taken many heritage conservation measures, including setting up this mock archaeological base.
 The base is designed to unveil the mystery of archaeology and offer opportunities to personally participate in archaeological excavation.
 It also functions as a significant educational base of the museum, spreading heritage conservation knowledge and enhancing conservation awareness.

 Covering an area of 1,200 square meters (0.3 acres), the base is divided into 8 excavation units, falling into three categories: the outside buried pits for funeral objects, architectural ruins, and tombs.
 In the excavation simulation, visitors are allowed to use professional archaeological tools to excavate under the guidance of archaeological experts.
 These tools include hand shovels, brushes, bamboo sticks, probing shovels (also named Luoyang shovels), etc. When a "ruin" or "relic" is discovered by visitors, experts share knowledge about artifacts, including identification, dating and usage on the spot.
 Visitors can experience the novelty and excitement of personally discovering relics and acquire interesting historical knowledge at the same time.